Support &

 GPU nodes

-For core hour calculations a V100 GPU card is equivalent to a K80 GPU card, ie each core hour on a full card allocates as 20 core hours.
-In addition, you get allocated for the CPUs on that socket since they cannot be used by anyone else simultaneously.
-Here follows some examples and a more detailed description for both types of GPU nodes.
+For core hour calculations, on a V100 GPU card each core hour on a full card allocates as 2 GPU-hours.
+The A100 GPU cards are allocated as 6 GPU-hours.
+Here follows some examples and a more detailed description for all types of GPU nodes.

 NOTE: your project need to have time on the GPU nodes to use them, as they are considered a separate resource now.
-You do not have to add a specific partition in the job script though - you just use the SLURM command
+For the V100s and K80s you do not have to add a specific partition in the job script - you just use the SLURM command

 #SBATCH --gres=gpu:<type-of-card>:x